-First of all, you should have a separate savings account for travel or a vacation club account.
+First of all, you should have separate savings account for travel or a vacation club account.
 If you don’t, go to the bank and open one today.

 Our banks make it easy for us to save with all the options.
-You can either a) open a savings account or b) take advantage of their vacation club, or c) both.

 If you can afford it or budget right, why not?
 If you can’t, either or is fine!
 Just make sure you start some sort of savings.

 Then once you have a travels savings account, you can automatically set a direct deposit from your checking.
 Choose an amount that you won’t miss.
-An amount that will help you reach your vacation goals and fits your budge.
+An amount that will help you reach your vacation goals and fits your budget.
 Watch the account grow.